IDEOorg/steps-bot/README.md

 Documentation of how the chatbot works can be found [here](https://docs.google.com/presentation/d/1TDnPto_Cl4piWOrG6cf-_XmdVNg-Aqdwp1QLzIyLqos/edit?usp=sharing).
 # Getting Started - Staging
 NOTE: Both Facebook and Twilio (the SMS service we use) require a non-localhost url for its webhook.
 Therefore any part of the code that uses `src/Messenger.js` (the code that sends the actual messages) will not work in local development.
 See `e2e.tests.js` for examples of how to play around with that limitation.

 ### Step 1 - Decide what you want to support
 **Facebook Support**
 Configuring the bot with Facebook is a time-intensive effort because Facebook needs to approve your bot which take 1-3 months for Facebook to do so.
+Until Facebook approves the bot, you can't use it for the general public.
 If you decide you want to go that route, follow these setup instructions [at the Facebook config section of the documentation](https://docs.google.com/presentation/d/1TDnPto_Cl4piWOrG6cf-_XmdVNg-Aqdwp1QLzIyLqos/edit#slide=id.g41371ee69c_0_143).

 **Hello Roo API Configuration**
 This bot collaborates closely with the Admin API from [this repo](https://github.com/IDEOorg/steps).
 The bot requires an API url from that.
 Make note if you want to use ours (https://steps-staging.herokuapp.com/api) for sandboxing purposes, or if you want to use your own (recommended).

 **Bitly Support**
 If you want your media content to be wrapped using a bit.ly link, you'll need to get a [Bitly token](https://dev.bitly.com/authentication.html).

 **Email Support**
 If you want to be able to send emails to coaches / the client and get error logs emailed, you'll need to sign up for [Sendgrid](https://sendgrid.com/docs/API_Reference/index.html) and get their API key